Saturday, September 1, 2007

 · Port wine tasting (a tablespoon) and a taste of Belem pastry – pudding in a puff pastry shell.
 Yum.

 · A walk through the Alfama barrio.
 It’s a neighborhood that’s famous for its narrow streets and alleys.
-After a very long walk to the hotel and back again during lunch, I continued on, and saw:

 · The palace of Queluz.
 It’s the Versailles of Portugal.
 I kept wondering if they call the building in the Paris area the “Queluz of France”.
 This one really was very impressive as well, though.
 Even the gardens reminded me of the real thing.